spiceai/docs/spiceaidocs/docs/cli/index.md

 sidebar_position: 9
 ---

-The Spice.ai OSS CLI is a set of commands to create and manage spicepods and interact with the Spice runtime.
+The Spice CLI is a set of commands to create and manage Spicepods and interact with the Spice runtime.

 ## Install